What is Typography?

 The “Dizzy” design might utilize very similar colors to the “Wake Up Call” design, but they send very different messages and convey different vibes.
 The design utilizes a script font as a callout to the St.Louis Cardinals Logo and pairs it with a serif font to convey the classic feeling and visual associated with baseball.

-Like I said, typography is all around us and we see it every day so we should pay attention to it and let it inspire us.
+Typography is all around us and we see it every day so we should pay attention to it and let it inspire us.
 Besides getting inspired by the world around you, you can also go online to find inspiration.
-Pinterest is always a good way to get inspired and Envato has an inspiring article listing 50 Creative Typography Ideas and Examples.
+Pinterest is always a good way to get inspired and Envato has an inspiring article listing 50 Creative Typography Ideas and Examples

 Make Your Own Fonts!